Omakuchi Narasimhan

 Narasimhan (c.
 1936 - 12 March 2009), popularly known as Omakuchi, was an Indian stage and film actor.
 He acted in over 1,500 films in 14 Indian languages, predominantly in Tamil.
-In Telugu cinema, he was credited as Juttu Narasimham.
+He was credited as Juttu Narasimham in Telugu cinema.

-Early life
+Early life and career

 Narasimhan was born in 1936 in Kumbakonam, a city in present-day Tamil Nadu.
 He made his debut in the 1953 movie Avvaiyar.
-However, following his debut, Narasimhan did not act in any film until 1979 in order to concentrate on studies.
+On completion of his graduation, Narasimhan worked for the Life Insurance Corporation of India (LIC) for some time before re-entering the Tamil movie industry with Gowri Kalyanam (1966).